jshopsin/Hawk_Set/README.md

 Goal: Race against the clock to select as many valid sets as you can, as quickly as possible.

- Card Attributes: Color, Shape, Shading, and Shape Count.
+ Card Attributes:

+    Color: red, green, or purple

+    Shape: dog, cat, or fish

+    Shading: filled, empty, or striped

+    Shape Count: 1, 2, or 3

  How to Make a Set:
    1) Select three cards with no matching attributes.
    2) Select three cards with as many matching attributes as you want, BUT that attribute must be present across all three selected cards.

  Rule #1: A set can not contain only two cards with a matching attribute.
 All three cards must have that attribute or only one may have it.